gglessner/ZookeeperClient/README.md

 ## Installation

+1. Clone or download the repository
-1. Install the required dependencies:
+2. Install the required dependencies:
 ```bash
 pip install -r requirements.txt
 ```

+**Note:** The tool is now fully self-contained.
+All CVE functionality is integrated into the main script - no additional files are required.

 ## Usage